burrrata/cryptoeconomics.study_rust_edition/src/centralized_payment_processor.md

         nonces.insert(pub_key.clone(), nonce.clone());
     }

-    // create 2 accounts with fixed keys and balances
+    // create 2 accounts with fixed keys and balances for testing
-    // because we can't test the tx function without
-    // knowing the sender and reciever addresses, but
-    // everytime we run the program it creates new
-    // accounts with randomized keys
+    // 0x000
     balances.insert(String::from("0x000"), 1000.0);
     keys.insert(String::from("0x000"), String::from("000"));
     nonces.insert(String::from("0x000"), 0);
+    // 0x001
     balances.insert(String::from("0x001"), 1000.0);
     keys.insert(String::from("0x001"), String::from("001"));
     nonces.insert(String::from("0x001"), 0);